photography-ncbs/competition/Rules.md

 ### Judges’ choice
 At the end of each round (theme) of the competition, our judges will assign points to each of the entries, and the one(s) with the most number of points will be declared as winners.

-*Winning entries will be projected on the electronic display boards across campus.*
+*Winning entries will be projected on the electronic display boards across campus.
+If we get further support from NCBS, we will frame winning entries and display them in some common area inside campus.
+We might also upload winning entries to official social media channels like Facebook and Twitter (along with proper credits).
+However, such consent will be taken from the photographer before we upload them to social media.*

 Competition will be carried out in following three phases
 * `Submission phase` Participants can upload their photos for ongoing theme which will be eligible for both the categories (People’s choice as well as Judges’ choice)